 Residence Halls and Cardinal Court

-In residence halls and Cardinal Court, the possession and consumption of ANY alcoholic beverages, regardless of age, is prohibited, except for live-in staff and their family members/guests.
+In residence halls and Cardinal Court, the possession and consumption of ANY alcoholic beverages, regardless of the age of the person consuming it, is prohibited, except for live-in staff and their family members/guests.
 The Director of University Housing Services (or his/her designee) shall provide the guidance necessary for live-in staff to comply with this policy.
 Grammatical changes were accepted.

 The Rules Committee voted to approve the changes to the policy and send it to the Executive Committee.